 Subject areas covered in the collection are international health, international family planning, the social sciences in health and population, program evaluation, and health and population policy.
 The books are identified with a bookplate specially designed for the collection.

-To find materials that are in the collection, search the library catalog.
+To find materials that are in the collection, search the University Libraries catalog.
 The dropdown menu should be All Fields.
 Enter “Moye Wicks Freymann Memorial Fund” then select Search.